Community Benefits for the South Boston Neighborhood

 - Work with the City of Boston to dedicate at least $100,000 of the linkage contribution to the Building Pathways program.

 - Starting upon approval of the first Planned Development Area Development Plan and continuing for 10 years, four annual university level internships will be awarded, with two reserved for South Boston residents.

 - Upon issuance of the first building permit for new construction, funding of a $1,000,000 scholarship endowment to be administered by the South Boston Sports Hall of Fame (or comparable organization) to provide annual college scholarships to South Boston residents.

 - Approximately 2,500 construction jobs in a variety of trades.

 - Approximately 1,500 permanent jobs related to commercial, hotel, retail, etc.

 Community Connections and Business Opportunities

-- A $1.75 million grant to Medal of Honor Park and Christopher Lee Playground, including $1 million for capital improvements and a $750,000 endowment for ongoing activation operations and maintenance, funded with the issuance of the Certificate of Occupancy for the first new building.
+- Upon issuance of the Certificate of Occupancy for the first new building, funding of a $1,750,000 grant to Medal of Honor Park and Christopher Lee Playground, including $1,000,000 for capital improvements and a $750,000 endowment for ongoing activation, operations, and maintenance.

 - First opportunity to lease 10% of retail space given to South Boston small businesses and other city- or state-certified disadvantaged small businesses with either free tenant fit-out or 25% discount to market rent.